 Foreign residents and Nicaraguan residents can purchase property in both Belize and the Bahamas.
 Other similarities between buying homes in the two countries are that both countries speak English, there are few restrictions on foreigners buying property, and there is no capital gain tax when you sell your property.

 In Belize, the home-buying process begins with you choosing a home and negotiating with the owner a price.
 Then, you will put a deposit down on the home and hire a lawyer for a title search and to request a survey plan.
-The lawyer fee is typically about 1-3% of the sale price of the home.
 Once all the documents have cleared, you pay the seller.
 Mortgages are available.
-Finally, you’ll pay the stamp duty of 5% and transfer the title to your name.
+Finally, you’ll pay the stamp duty of 8% on the selling price (with the first $10,000 exempt) and transfer the title to your name.

 In the Bahamas, buying a home is a clear path to residency status and is the same process as in the United States.
 When someone purchases a home, there is a stamp tax of 10% paid to the government by the seller.
 There are other fees involved that vary including an inspection fee and a lawyer’s fee, and they are like what you would pay in the U.S.